aubymori/th06_hitbox_and_enemy/README.md

 ## Installation
 To install this patch, simply extract the ZIP file included in [the current release](https://github.com/aubymori/th06_hitbox_and_enemy/releases/latest) and drag the files `d3d8.dll`, `hitbox.png`, and `enemy.png` to your game folder.

+If you are not using vpatch, you must enable the 「毎回、バックバッファをクリア」 option in custom.exe.
+Otherwise, the "Enemy" indicator will not be properly cleared each frame.